t-muthuri/building-permit-cost-calculator-fe/README.md

 * [x] <span style='color:green;'> the calculator takes long to bring up the costs - the form handling is changed from onSubmit to onChange </span>

-# to do
+# to do (ideas)
-* [] Add a simulation engine that mimics the behaviour of a real-world system:
+* [] Add a **simulation engine** that mimics the behaviour of a real-world system:
     Simulate various aspects of building permits and construction processes, including factors like:
     * [] cost calculations.
     * [] permit status updates
         * [] run a simulation of new permit applications being submitted, processed and approved
-        * [] calculate the estimated cos of constructions based on these permits
+        * [] calculate the estimated cost of constructions based on these permits
             * [] software that uses various algorithms to model real-world processes.
 Takes input data and uses predefined rules to simulate outcomes.
                 * [] Example: when a user calculates amount of materials used, the engine can estimate the number of stones needed to construct a one bedroom unit of 40m2 and store the data.
+    * [] Generate state: Generate the current state of the system, includes:
+        * [] number of applications processed
+        * [] status of each application (pending, approved, rejected)
+        * [] estimated costs based on factors like lcatin and type of project
     * [] After generating the new states, the engine stores this updated information in the database.
 Make this data available for retrieval, analysis and further processing.
+This data can be used to make spot trends, decisions and improve simulation model.
+* [] The **database** persists the state - store current state of the system permanently
+    * [] if a request for a building permit is submitted, the details (applicant's name, documents, project details, status) are saved in the database
+* [] The **UI** presents the **real time** state of the system
+    * [] show the most current data as it changes without needing to refresh the page
+        * [] polling
+        * [] WebSockets
+        * [] server-sent events
+        * [] get a list of more techniques
+            * [] Example: Show real time updates of new permit applications, their status and costs estimates as soon as they happen

+... understand the flow of data from being stored (persisted) in the database, exposed to clients through an API, and finally presented to users through the UI.

+* [] Add **monitoring and logging** tools to collect, store and analyze data about the system's performance and behaviour
+    * [] metrics
+    * [] logs
+    * [] traces

+# to do (cost calculator)
 * [] Simplicity (improve ui/ux):
     how can clients get to where/ what they want in less than three clicks on the approvals site?
     * [x] The home page is the calculator
     * [x] the form uses handleChange instead of handleSubmit to give results.
 Calculation is done as the input is given
     * [] give the option of using a slider in addition to filling in the numbers manually
-    * [] the list of counties and type of projects are listed in plain view reducing the  number of clicks from two to one get rid of any unnecessary pages
+    * [] the list of counties and type of projects are listed in plain view reducing the  number of clicks from two to one
+    * [] get rid of any unnecessary pages
 * [] Work on the uploading documents feature
     * [x] /upload is a protected route, if user is not authenticated redirect to login / signup page
     * [x] client signs up